-The Technical Teaching Fellowship programme is funded by a partnership between the Education and Training Foundation (ETF), which has a charitable objective to develop the technical education workforce, and the Royal Commission for the Exhibition of 1851, which has a mission to increase the means of industrial education and to extend the influence of science and art upon productive industry.
-This initiative recognises, rewards, promotes and increases excellence of practice in industrial and technical education partnerships.
+The initiative is funded by a partnership between the Education and Training Foundation (ETF), which has a charitable objective to develop the technical education workforce, and the Royal Commission for the Exhibition of 1851.

 The Royal Commission for the Exhibition of 1851’s mission is to “increase the means of industrial education and extend the influence of science and art upon productive industry” through postgraduate Fellowships and Scholarships for advanced study and research in science, engineering, and a small number of Special Awards.
 Many of these are focused on raising awareness of career paths and opportunities presented by science and engineering to young people.